pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 The converted videos will be made available to the next pipeline in the DAG via the `video_mp4_converter` repo by declaring in the user code to save all converted images to `/pfs/out/`.
 This is the standard location for storing output data so that it can be accessed by the next pipeline in the DAG.

 1. Open your IDE terminal.
-2. Create a new folder for your project called `video-to-frametrace`.
+2. Create a new folder for your project called `video-to-frame-trace`.
 3. Copy and paste the following [pipeline spec](/{{%release%}}/build-dags/pipeline-spec/) into the terminal to create the file.

 ```s